 - An English muffin (~25 grams) topped with two tablespoons jam (~30 grams) and an energy gel chased with water (~25 grams)

-- One cup of cooked rolled oats oatmeal (~30 grams) topped with one large banana (~30 grams) and one tablespoon of honey (~20 grams)
+- Sports Dietitian & Nutrition Advisor oats oatmeal (~30 grams) topped with one large banana (~30 grams) and one tablespoon of honey (~20 grams)

-For some additional easy-to-digest carbs, you could add 4 ounces of fruit juice or half a large banana; either will supply you with approximately 15 more grams of easy-to-digest carbs.
+What to Eat Before a Morning Run, Depending on How Much Time You Have to Spare banana; either will supply you with approximately 15 more grams of easy-to-digest carbs.
 If you need less than 90 grams, you can simply halve or cut down the portion size of these foods.

-Ultimately, carefully reading the labels or chew starting around mile three or before snacks and prerun foods will help you prepare for the miles, without risking stomach upset.
+Runners World Editors labels This gel can be easier on the stomach snacks and prerun foods will help you prepare for the miles, without risking stomach upset.
 Test your breakfast each morning to figure out what works best for you and your stomach.
 Most runners (even the elites) stick to the one thing they find that works and rarely vary it, especially on race day.

 The key is to choose meal items that are all easier to digest to put fuel in your tank.
-You’ll want to avoid We earn a commission for products purchased through some links in this article A Part of Hearst Digital Media could lead to GI distress.
+You’ll want to avoid Do you always need to eat before an early morning run Nutrition - Weight Loss or fat, which.
 Just remember to add in more fuel and fluids (i.e. gels, blocks, dried fruit, honey, etc.) while you are out on the road for a longer runs.

 Dr. Namrita Brooke is a full-time endurance sport coach and sport nutritionist advising active individuals and amateurs to professional athletes.
 She is also an adjunct professor in the Department of Movement Sciences and Health at University of West Florida.
 Professionally, she also serves on the Board of Editors of the Sports Nutrition Care Manual and remains involved in nutrition and exercise-related research, student mentorship, and coach development.
 Namrita's personal athletic experience ranges from ultra-endurance mountain biking to off-road triathlon, cross-country mountain bike racing, gravel cycling, duathlon, cyclocross, running, and trail running.
 Her research background includes hydration and sports drink research, and the interaction of nutrition, physical activity, and the brain.